PersonalHub360/hello-obnd/replit.md

 **Technical Implementations:**
 - **Frontend:** Developed with React 18 and TypeScript, utilizing Wouter for routing, TanStack Query for data fetching, and Shadcn UI (built on Radix UI primitives) for components.
 Recharts is used for data visualization.
 - **Backend:** Implemented using Express.js and TypeScript, providing RESTful APIs for all functionalities.
+- **Authentication:**
+  - **Username-based login** system with secure server-side session management using express-session with PostgreSQL storage (connect-pg-simple)
+  - **Password Security:** All passwords are hashed using bcrypt (salt rounds: 10) before storage in the database
+  - **Login Verification:** Uses bcrypt.compare() for secure password verification during authentication
-- **Authentication:** Secure server-side session management using express-session with PostgreSQL storage (connect-pg-simple).
-Sessions include user role for authorization.
-Supports role-based access control with admin and user roles.
+  - Sessions include user role for authorization and support role-based access control
+  - Existing users have been migrated to bcrypt-hashed passwords for enhanced security
-- **Authorization:** Two-tier middleware system:
+- **Authorization:** Multi-layer security system:
+  - **Backend Middleware:**
     - `requireAuth`: Protects routes requiring any authenticated user
-  - `requireAdmin`: Restricts routes to users with admin role
+    - `requireAdmin`: Restricts routes to users with admin role (case-insensitive check)
+  - **Frontend Authorization:** User Management section conditionally rendered only for admin users
+  - Both frontend and backend implement role-based access control to prevent unauthorized access
 - **Data Management:** Full CRUD operations for Staff, Deposits, Call Reports, and Users (admin only).
 - **Excel Integration:** Functionality for bulk importing staff, deposits, and call reports from `.xlsx` or `.xls` files, including sample template downloads and update capabilities for deposits.
 Excel templates and imports now include FTD Count and Deposit Count columns for deposits. **Date Handling:** Excel serial dates are converted using the formula `(serial - 25569) * 86400000` to Unix timestamps, then normalized to date-only strings (YYYY-MM-DD) to prevent timezone-related off-by-one errors.
 - **Data Export:** CSV export for staff data.